What is Scoop?

 - Scoop's automated snapshots of all your data allow for unprecedented analysis of change.
 The automated snapshotting and the construction of snapshot change analysis tables allow you to analyze how your business does business - changes can be analyzed to see how you are performing.
 This is something built-in operational reporting cannot do, and no other business intelligence product does without extensive custom coding by experts.

 Scoop blends innovation with familiarity.
 If you're comfortable with spreadsheets and slide presentations, you'll find Scoop incredibly intuitive.
 But here’s the twist: Scoop integrates these familiar tools with live data and a robust data analysis engine, without the need for a conventional data team.
-No SQL, databases, servers, or APIs required!
+No SQL, databases, servers, or infrastructure required!

 The Basic Scoop Workflow